 - How should service providers model bandwidth requirements, quality of service (QoS), and other network capabilities to accommodate what consumers are doing online?

 - How will FCC regulation affect the cable/telco voice and broadband communications business?

 - What is the impact of wireless on fixed broadband services?

 IDC's United States Consumer Multiplay and Broadband Services research reviews the strategies, market positioning, and future direction of key players in the consumer multiplay services market, including:

-Alcatel-Lucent, Apple, AT&T, Cablevision, CenturyLink, Charter, Cisco, Clearwire, Comcast, Cox Communications, DIRECTV, DISH, Frontier, Google, HP, Hughes, Intel, Mediacom, Microsoft, Motorola, Panasonic, Qwest, RCN, Research In Motion, Samsung, Scientific Atlanta, Siemens, Skype, Sprint, T-Mobile, Time Warner Cable, Verizon/Verizon Wireless, Windstream, and Yahoo!
+Alcatel-Lucent, Apple, AT&T, Cablevision, CenturyLink, Charter, Cisco, Comcast, Cox Communications, DIRECTV, DISH, EchoStar, Frontier, Google, HP, Intel, Mediacom, Microsoft, Motorola, Panasonic, Samsung, Siemens, Skype, Sprint, Time Warner Cable, T-Mobile, Verizon, Windstream, and Yahoo!

 IDC's Custom Research and Go-to-Market Solutions harness the power of global research, thought leadership, and innovative best practices to drive your business forward.
 With proven approaches and research-backed methodologies, IDC helps you:

 IDC Custom Solutions develops and delivers programs designed around your specific business goals using a foundation of research and insights across technologies, geographies, and industries as well as expertise across practice areas that span strategy, sales and marketing, and business measurement and management.
 Go here to view our overview video.